 The Cost of Building Permits

-The cost of building permits can vary widely, from a few hundred to several thousand dollars.
+A permit for building changes can cost anywhere from a few dollars to several thousand dollars.
 For instance, a simple renovation might need a permit costing around $500.
-On the other hand, a more intricate project, like a room addition, could require a permit that exceeds $2,000.
+In contrast, the room addition project can be quite complex and take a permit amounting to more than $2,000.

 - The type of project (e.g., renovation, addition, new construction)